 If you just want to visit Taormina, public transport is easier, as you won’t need your own transport in Taormina.

-From the airport, take the bus to Catania center and jump on the train to Taormina from there.
-The train ride takes you through the countryside and along the coast, so it is a relaxing way to see the island.
+From the airport, take the bus to Catania center and jump on the train to Taormina.
 The entire journey from the airport only takes an hour and a half.

 Getting Around

-Taormina has very few cars, so it is enjoyable to walk around, and most places can be reached on foot.
+Taormina has very few cars, so it is enjoyable to walk around, and most places are within walking distance.
 There is a cable car that travels between the town and the beach area at Mazarrò, which is worth a ride just for the lovely views!

 How Much Does Taormina Cost?